drewdecarme/boilerplate-react-js/Readme.md

 - [x] Install React Router
 - [x] Implement React Router
 - [x] Create landing page and sample routes
-- [ ] Add Sass linter
 - [ ] Configure production webpack configuration with CSS Modules
-- [ ] Connecting Testing Framework
 - [ ] Rewrite current features to align with newly added and removed features
-- [ ] Write template on how to include Redux into the project